Disclosure Regarding Forward-Looking Statements

-In addition, all statements that address future operating, financial or business performance; strategies, initiatives or expectations; future synergies, efficiencies or overhead savings; anticipated costs or charges; future capitalization; and anticipated financial impacts of recent or pending transactions are forward-looking statements within the meaning of the Reform Act.
-The forward-looking statements are based on the Company’s expectations at the time, speak only as of the dates they are made and are susceptible to a number of risks, uncertainties and other factors.
-The Company’s actual results, performance and achievements may differ materially from any future results, performance or achievements expressed in or implied by the forward-looking statements.
-For all forward-looking statements, the Company claims the protection of the safe harbor for forward-looking statements contained in the Reform Act.
+In addition, all statements that address future operating, financial or business performance; strategies, initiatives or expectations; future synergies, efficiencies or overhead savings; anticipated costs or charges; future capitalization; and, anticipated financial impacts of recent or pending transactions are forward-looking statements within the meaning of Section 27A, Section 21E and the Reform Act.
+The forward-looking statements are based on the Company’s expectations at the time such statements are made, speak only as of the dates they are made and are susceptible to a number of risks, uncertainties and other factors.
+The Company’s actual results, performance and achievements may differ materially from any future results, performance or achievements expressed in or implied by the Company’s forward-looking statements.
+For all of the Company’s forward-looking statements, the Company claims the protection of the safe harbor for forward-looking statements contained in Section 27A, Section 21E and the Reform Act.

-Many important factors could affect future results and could cause those results to differ materially from those expressed in or implied by the forward-looking statements.
-Such factors, all of which are difficult or impossible to predict accurately, and many of which are beyond the Company’s control, include, but are not limited to:
+Many important factors could affect the Company’s future results and could cause those results to differ materially from those expressed in or implied by the Company’s forward-looking statements.
+Such factors, all of which are difficult or impossible to predict accurately, and many of which are beyond the Company’s control, include, but are not limited to, the following:

 - changes in the quick-service restaurant industry, such as consumer trends toward value-oriented products and promotions or toward consuming fewer meals away from home;

 - prevailing economic, market and business conditions affecting the Company, including competition from other food service providers, unemployment and decreased consumer spending levels;

 - the ability to effectively manage the acquisition and disposition of restaurants;

 - cost and availability of capital;